AlekSi/talos-rfcs/001-software-supply-chain-integrity.md

   * MUST be signed by well-known keys signed by a common CA
     * Example: PGP Smartcards signed under OpenPGP-CA.
 * All signing keys:
-  * MUST be stored in approved PERSONAL HSMs
+  * MUST be stored in approved PERSONAL HSMs // what is "personal" for CI?
   * MUST NOT ever come in contact with network-accessible memory
 * All execution environments SHOULD be able to verify m-of-n binary signatures
   * Example: Custom Secure Boot verifies minimum signatures against CA